 Under the guidance of Professor Zhang, I transitioned from Chinese Studies into the Agricultural Sciences, a process that came with plenty of growing pains.
 My new Tea Science program included coursework such as Advanced Biochemistry of Tea, Tea Plant Breeding and Genetics, and Tea Crop Cultivation, all graduate-level science courses instructed entirely in Chinese.

-It took a few painful years of playing catch-up, but as of 2020, I have just wrapped up my Master’s thesis, written and defended in Chinese, and continue my Tea Science studies with doctoral research on the effects of tea intake on the gut microbiome.
+It took a few years of playing catch-up, but as of 2020, I have just wrapped up my Master’s thesis, written and defended in Chinese, and continue my Tea Science studies with doctoral research on the symbioses between tea roots and the soil microbiome.

 So, what’s the deal with all of this?
 What value do I see in studying tea?